 Directors’ will only face such sanctions where their actions are severely lacking.
 The best way to avoid accusations of adverse conduct is to consult with a licensed Insolvency Practitioner at the earliest opportunity, and act on the basis of professional advice received.

 Careful consideration must be given to all options available to a solvent company.
-For more advice, fill out our Contact Form and we will be in touch.
-Alternatively, call our FREE ADVICE LINE on 0800 781 0990.
+For more advice, fill out our contact form and we will be in touch.